I decided a long time ago, that I didn't want to have any regrets in life

 I knew it was something extraordinary after my very first class because nothing before had ever felt so right.
 It was like no other form of exercise that I had ever experienced, including other styles of yoga.
 My whole body was tingling from the inside out and I felt alive and awakened.
 From that moment on, I began practicing every day and my life began to transform before my eyes.

-In the beginning, I cried and slept a lot, which I later understood to be repressed emotions being released and healed.
+In the beginning, I cried and slept a lot, which I later understood to be repressed emotions being released.
 Physical symptoms that I had struggled with for years began to disappear, my food cravings changed for the better and I developed a natural, healthy body weight.
-My preoccupation with perfection disappeared and I felt happier than I ever had been with my body.
-I became less critical and judgemental of myself and others and for the first time ever, I experienced true freedom, contentment and happiness.
+My preoccupation with perfection dissolved and I felt happier than I ever had been with my body.
+I became less critical and judgemental of myself and others and for the first time ever, I began to experience freedom and true happiness.

 For the first time ever,

-Yoga has also enabled me to cope better with life’s challenges by helping me to accept that everything is exactly as it's supposed to be in any given moment.
-We cannot control circumstances outside of ourselves, but we can choose how we react to them and with experience, we come to understand that there is always a bigger picture that has yet to be revealed.
+Yoga has enabled me to cope better with life’s challenges by helping me to accept that everything is exactly as it's supposed to be in any given moment.
+We cannot control circumstances outside of ourselves, but we can choose how we respond to them and with experience, we come to understand that there is always a bigger picture that has yet to be revealed.
 Moreover we discover that our greatest challenges, are our greatest teachers, as they take us deeper into ourselves, where we find everything that we've been looking for.

-I believe that happiness is found in understanding ourselves and discovering our unique purpose in life
+I believe happiness is found in understanding who we are and discovering our passions in life

-I believe that happiness is found in understanding ourselves and discovering our unique purpose in life - and each and every one of us has one.
-If we nurture our passions, we can bring into fruition a life of immense fulfillment doing what we love for a living and experiencing the life we had only ever dreamed of.
-This form of happiness is always inside of us, it is eternal, meaning outside circumstances cannot impact on it and best of all, no one can take it away from us.
-Our passions are who we are, at the very core of our existence - we just have to dig deep enough to unearth them!
+I believe that happiness is found in understanding who we are and consequently, discovering our passions in life.
+If we nurture our passions, we can bring into fruition a life of immense fulfillment, doing what we love for a living and experiencing a life we had only ever dreamed of.
+This form of happiness is always inside of us, it is eternal, meaning outside circumstances cannot impact it and best of all, no one can take it away from us.
+Our passions are who we are, at the very core of our existence - we just have to quiet our mind enough to reveal them!

-So now I am happy being me.
+So now I am truly happy.
 I love what I do and my way forward in life is clear.
-I have found my source of happiness within, available to tap into whenever I wish, simply by dedicating my life to the regular practice of yoga and meditation.
+I have found an infinite source of happiness within, by dedicating my life to the regular practice of yoga and meditation.

 Your vision will become clear only when you can look into your own heart.
 Who looks outside dreams; who looks inside awakens